 There are so many things you can focus on; the idea is to pick the one with the strongest hold.
 This approach helps remove the distraction of other thoughts by pulling you back into the center of the moment, where the object of focus is always present.

-To begin focused meditation, find a quiet place, sit in a good posture, and with your back straight — the same as many common meditation technique.
+To begin focused meditation, find a quiet place, sit in a good posture, and with your back straight — the same as many common meditation techniques.
 Close your eyes and relax by taking deep breaths.
 Take however long you need to zone in on your focus point.
 Your meditation session can go anywhere from 15 minutes to one hour.

 You may find it difficult to focus for the entire time.
 Start small and work your way up; you will notice your ability to stay focused become much stronger with consistent practice.
 You can even break it up into smaller sessions, depending on how long you feel comfortable with.